 pinch crushed red pepper (optional)

-- Transfer the seared burgers (still raw in middle) to a greased baking sheet or glass baking dish.
+Transfer the seared burgers (still raw in middle) to a baking sheet lined with foil or glass baking dish.
 Bake in preheated oven for about 10-15 minutes or until cooked all the way through.
 Internal temp on thermometer should be at least 165 F, and they will be much easier to handle after cooking through.

 Switch oven to broil setting and position rack to top level (just under the broiler).
 Brush insides of buns with olive oil and lay out on baking sheet.
 Broil for about 45 seconds or until golden brown.

 Pour a little marinara over the tops of each cooked burger (still on baking dish), then top with a slice of fresh mozzarella.
 Broil for a couple minutes or until the cheese has melted to your liking.